 5. Road – The roads in Nigeria

-The roads in your city in Nigeria, are they good for the car you want to buy?
+The roads in your city in Nigeria, are they good for the new or used car you want to buy?

-Don’t buy a sports car when you know you live in a rural area in Nigeria and the government are yet to tiled the roads.
+Don’t buy a sports car when you know you live in a rural area in Nigeria and the government is yet to tiled the roads.
 It is a total waste of money.

 SUVs should be considered a top priority if you live in the rural parts of Nigeria and even some urban parts of Nigeria.